kaiozynn/kaiozynn/README.md

 - 👋 Hi, I’m @kaiozynn
 - 👀 I’m interested in develop myself in the creation of websites, and in the future enter the area of games
-- 🌱 I’m currently learning javascript/HTML5 e CSS3
+- 🌱 I’m currently learning javascript, HTML5 e CSS3, MySQL, PHP (BASIC)
 - 💞️ I’m looking to collaborate on any area, regardless of whether it is part of the language I study or not, what matters is learning
 - 📫 How to reach me via email: cs1919328@gmail.com